 With today's trend towards more and more multimedia with audio and video, you need to know how to make them accessible to everyone.

 When you follow accessibility standards, your multimedia can be accessed by everyone, regardless of physical abilities.
-In general, accessible multimedia are video, webinars, and podcasts that have:
+In general, accessible multimedia are video, webinars, and podcasts that have some combination of: